OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_tests.rst

     * Install your module following the instructions delivered with the module.
     * Run all shop and module tests.
     * Check whether all tests are working and do not fail (prepare explanations for failing shop tests).

+.. todo: #HR 2025-04-08: OXVM is not used for a long time, please verif that docker sdk is mentioned in this documentation